oliveseed/information/content/blog/predictions-2024/index.md

 #### End-to-end virtual assistants

 Current assistants you can talk to (Alexa, Google Assistant, ChatGPT, etc.) are pipelines that involve using speech-to-text and text-to-speech with something in between.
 It has been this way for a while, but the final state that virtual assistants would evolve into is a single end-to-end Transformer-like model that works fully in the audio domain.
 I don’t think this will happen in 2024, but I’ll include it here anyway.

-#### Some other things that have lots of room for improvement and will continue to gain popularity:

-- Generative AI for videos
-- LLM-powered companions/girlfriends
-- LLM-powered language tutors
-- LLMs in video games